 Take a look at these numbers

-Still not convinced?
-What if you reduce your mortgage by $500 a month and put that cash toward other financial goals?
+Consider this: if you're still not convinced about downsizing, what if you could reduce your mortgage payment by $500 per month and use that extra cash to achieve other financial goals?

-Here are just a few of the strides you could make:
+Here are just a few of the accomplishments you could achieve:

 Pay down your Debt: